First-order homotopical logic: Overview

 The goal of this paper is to introduce a ``homotopy-invariant'' interpretation of first-order logic with equality, to give a description of this interpretation within the framework of categorical logic, and to give an abstract formulation and proof of the homotopy-invariance property within this framework.

 The interpretation can be concisely described by the following commutative diagram.

 On the bottom left we have intuitionistic first-order logic, on the top-left we have Martin-L\"of type theory, and the vertical arrow is the interpretation of IFOL into MLTT which was described in Martin-L\"of's original paper \cite{ml72}.
-The long horizontal arrow is the homotopy-theoretic interpretation of type theory \cite{awodeywarrenid,kapulkinlumsdaine,warrenthesis} which initiated the subject of Homotopy Type Theory.
+The long horizontal arrow is the homotopy-theoretic interpretation of type theory \cite{awodeywarrenid,kapulkinlumsdaine,warrenthesis} which initiated the subject of Homotopy Type Theory (HoTT).
 Hence, composing these two interpretations, one obtains a homotopy-theoretic interpretation of first-order logic, which it is the purpose of this paper to elaborate.

-In fact, one does not need to go through these two interpretations, as the homotopical semantics for first-order logic can be described directly and very simply (in fact, this simplicity, as compared to the interpretation of Martin-L\"of type theory, was one of our original motivations for considering this interpretation).
-Nonetheless, we will give a brief, informal, and somewhat idiosyncratic introduction to Martin-L\"of type theory, in order to makes sense of the above commutative diagram.
+In fact, one does not need to go through these two interpretations, as the homotopical semantics for first-order logic can be described directly and very simply -- it is essentially as simple as the ordinary (Tarskian) semantics for first-order logic.
+Hence, this interpretation gives us a simpler -- but already interesting -- context in which to consider the ideas involved in HoTT.
+A second motivation to study this interpretation is the inherent interest in first-order logic, and in particular in semantics for intuitionistic first-order logic.

-We consider this paper to be a continuation of \cite{sentai} and the reader should be prepared to refer to the latter.
-The expository first half of this paper (Parts~\ref{sec:overview}-\ref{sec:fibrational-formulation}) is basically self-contained, but in the technical second half, we will rely heavily on the definitions and results from \cite{sentai}.
+Our main result is the following fundamental ``homotopy invariance'' theorem saying, essentially, that homotopy-equivalent structures have the same (first-order) homotopical properties.
+(See \S\S\ref{subsec:interpretations}-\ref{subsec:htpy-equiv} for the relevant notation and terminology.)